CONTENTS

 Can I use Linkjob for interviews outside tech or finance?

-Yes, I can.
+Yes, you can.
 Linkjob works best for tech and finance, but it also helps with general interview prep.
 I use it for any role that needs structured answers and real-time feedback.

 How does Linkjob help me if I get stuck on a question?